-He is the editor of the companion volumes Varieties of Conservatism in America (Hoover Institution Press, 2004) and Varieties of Progressivism in America (Hoover Institution Press, 2004), as well as of The Future of American Intelligence (Hoover Institution Press, 2005), Terrorism, the Laws of War, and the Constitution: Debating the Enemy Combatant Cases (Hoover Institution Press, 2005), and Never a Matter of Indifference: Sustaining Virtue in a Free Republic (Hoover Institution Press, 2003).
+He is the editor of seven collections of essays on political ideas and institutions published by the Hoover Institution: Renewing the American Constitutional Tradition (2014); Future Challenges in National Security and Law (2010); The Future of American Intelligence (2005); Terrorism, the Laws of War, and the Constitution: Debating the Enemy Combatant Cases (2005); Varieties of Conservatism in America (2004); Varieties of Progressivism in America (2004); and Never a Matter of Indifference: Sustaining Virtue in a Free Republic (2003).

-He has written articles, essays and reviews on a range of subjects for a variety of publications, including The American Interest, the American Political Science Review, The Atlantic, the Boston Globe, the Chronicle of Higher Education, the Claremont Review of Books, Commentary, Critical Review, First Things, Forbes.com, Haaretz, the Jerusalem Post, the London Review of Books, National Review, The New Republic, the New York Post, the New York Sun, Perspectives on Politics, Policy Review, Politico, The Public Interest, the Times Literary Supplement, The Wall Street Journal, The Washington Post, The Washington Times, the Weekly Standard, the Wilson Quarterly, World Affairs, and the Yale Law Journal.
+He has written articles, essays and reviews on a range of subjects for a variety of publications, including the American Interest, the American Political Science Review, the Atlantic, the Boston Globe, the Chronicle of Higher Education, the Claremont Review of Books, Commentary, Critical Review, First Things, Forbes.com, Haaretz, the Jerusalem Post, the London Review of Books, National Journal, National Review, the New Criterion, the New Republic, the New York Post, the New York Sun, Perspectives on Politics, Policy Review, Politico, the Public Interest, Real Clear Politics, the Times Literary Supplement, the Wall Street Journal, the Washington Post, the Washington Times, the Weekly Standard, the Wilson Quarterly, World Affairs, and the Yale Law Journal.

 He holds a JD and a PhD in political science from Yale University; an MA in philosophy from the Hebrew University of Jerusalem; and a BA in English literature from Swarthmore College.